 Data classification—adding visual labels and metadata tags to files—can significantly reduce “honest mistakes” in data security.
 When users are asked to categorize documents they create in different security classifications, it builds awareness of the importance of data protection throughout the organization.

-To learn more about how data classification can help your organization cut down on human error, explore how PKWARE data classification fits into our innovative automated data security workflow.
+To learn more about how data classification can help your organization cut down on human error, explore how PK Classification fits into our innovative automated data security workflow.